boyscout99/real-time-traffic-mqtt/README.md

-# Part II: Pub/Sub Services using MQTT
+# Pub/Sub Services using MQTT

 ## Running a Mosquitto MQTT message broker in Docker, 1 publisher and N subscribers